dedis/cothority/conode/Operating.md

 identity like "tcp://conode-master.example.com:6979" and then change the definition of conode-master.example.com in DNS in order to change the IP address of the master.

-## Catch-up Behavior

-(This section applies to the [Skipchain Service](../skipchain/README.md), and to any service which depends on Skipchains.)

-If the conode is a follower for a given skipchain, then when it is asked to add a block onto that skipchain by the leader, it will contact other nodes in the last known roster for that skipchain in order to get copies of blocks that it is missing.
-Once it has followed the skipchain to the latest block mentioned in the proposed update, it will add the proposed block.

-If the conode is a leader on a skipchain, when it is asked to add a block with a latest block id that it does not know, it will attempt to catch up from other conodes in the last known roster of the skipchain.
-If it can find the latest block requested by the client from another member of the cothority, then it will catch up to that block, and start the process of adding the block (i.e. request that other conodes sign the block, and sign forward links to it, adding the block into the chain).
-If the client proposes a block for a skipchain that is not known to the conode, it will not attempt to catch up with other conodes.

-Thus, it is imperative that the leader's DB is backed up regularly.
-Even though it is possible that the leader can recover from peers, genesis blocks (which start new skipchains) can *only* be backed up via out-of-band methods of protecting the integrity of the leader's DB file.

 ## Reverting the cothority